openSUSE/news-o-o/_posts/2007-10-08-people-of-opensuse-christian-boltz.markdown

 What languages do you speak?

-PfÃ¤lzisch (the palatinate dialect), german, english.
+Pfälzisch (the palatinate dialect), german, english.
 And PHP, Perl, Bash, (My)SQL, HTML, POP3, SMTP and HTTP.
 No Basic anymore ;-)